clarkdimitrios/denso_dual_arm_manipulation/README.md

 # Denso VM-60B1 Dual-Arm ROS 2 + MoveIt2

-This package provides ROS 2 launch files, URDF models, and Python scripts for controlling a **dual-arm Denso VM-60B1 industrial robot** in both **simulation** and **real hardware** modes using MoveIt2.
+This package provides ROS 2 launch files, URDF models, and Python scripts for controlling a **dual-arm Denso VM-60B1 industrial robot system** in both **simulation** and **real hardware** modes using MoveIt2.
 It supports **coordinated dual-arm planning**, **waypoint-based motion execution**, and **URDF/Xacro-based robot descriptions**.

 This work is based on the official [Denso Robotics ROS2 repository](https://github.com/DENSORobot/denso_robot_ros2) with significant modifications for: